-^{}Independent t-test; ANCOVA
+\Independent t-test; \\ANCOVA

-dimension for mothers in the intervention group.
-Educating mothers with appropriate training empowers them to provide better care for their children and fosters confidence about the future.
-This reduces anxiety and enhances their mental health.^{6, 14} Consistent with our results, a study in China showed that post-discharge follow-up via WeChat alleviated anxiety and depression and improved QoL in parents of children with patent ductus arteriosus.32 In another study, education and follow-up via WeChat were shown to be effective in improving knowledge, reducing anxiety, and enhancing QoL in parents of children with VSD.33 equipping mothers with caregiving skills, they become more competent and independent in managing their child's care, enabling them to integrate care routines into their daily lives and better adhere to treatment.
+The results showed a significant difference between the intervention and control groups in overall TA scores post-intervention.
+TA is directly associated with caregiving knowledge and skills.
+Patient education is a proven strategy for improving TA.
+By equipping mothers with caregiving skills, they become more competent and independent in managing their child's care, enabling them to integrate care routines into their daily lives and better adhere to treatment.
 In the current study, the educational application provided a flexible learning platform, allowing mothers to access educational content at their convenience, thereby improving TA.
-Easy access to educational content makes mobile applications effective tools for enhancing TA.35 Similar to our results, a study in Iran showed that using WhatsApp to send educational materials to adolescents with CHD increased their TA.18 Consistent with our results, in another study it was reported that mobile educational applications improved TA in elderly patients with hypertension.22 A study in China demonstrated that using mobile applications improved medication adherence in patients with coronary heart disease, where the research team used WeChat to send educational materials and a reminder application to remind participants about their medication doses.36 In another study, a mobile application designed for adolescents with asthma, featuring educational materials and medication reminders, was shown to increase medication adherence.37 Using alarms and reminders is an effective way to increase TA.
+Easy access to educational content makes mobile applications effective tools for enhancing TA.
+Similar to our results, a study in Iran showed that using WhatsApp to send educational materials to adolescents with CHD increased their TA.
+Consistent with our results, in another study it was reported that mobile educational applications improved TA in elderly patients with hypertension.
+A study in China demonstrated that using mobile applications improved medication adherence in patients with coronary heart disease, where the research team used WeChat to send educational materials and a reminder application to remind participants about their medication doses.
+In another study, a mobile application designed for adolescents with asthma, featuring educational materials and medication reminders, was shown to increase medication adherence.
+Using alarms and reminders is an effective way to increase TA.
 While the mobile application in our study did not include reminders, it was still effective in improving TA.